RojanGamingYT/mail-spoofer/README.md

 # mail-spoofer
-This is a mail spoofing script...
+This is a mail spoofing script....

 Demo: https://mail-spoof.rojansapkota.com.np/